 bio

-Carlyn Yandle's art practice interweaves a childhood steeped in West Coast counter-culture, a range of skills in traditional craft methods and her previous profession as an award-winning newspaper journalist.
+Carlyn Yandle's art practice interweaves a childhood steeped in West Coast counter-culture, a range of skills in traditional craft methods and her previous profession as a city newspaper journalist.
 She finds inspiration by literally playing with ideas, often with others and by using culturally-embedded found materials.

 education